QuantumResearchKernels/QRK/Kernel_drafts/parallelism.md

-# Parallel execution
+# LOCC execution

-Checks for an embarassingly parallel execution on a quantum system
+Checks for an embarassingly parallel execution on a quantum system (Local Operations and Classical Communication)

 ## Definition